-We have obtained orphan drug designation and we may seek rare pediatric disease designation from the FDA for AT-007 for the treatment of galactosemia.
 For the purposes of the rare pediatric disease program, a "rare pediatric disease" is a serious or life-threatening disease in which the serious or life-threatening manifestations primarily affect individuals aged from birth to 18 years or a rare disease or conditions within the meaning of the Orphan Drug Act.
 Under the FDA's rare pediatric disease priority review voucher, or RPD-PRV, program, upon the approval of an NDA for the treatment of a rare pediatric disease, the sponsor of such application would be eligible for an RPD-PRV that can be used to obtain priority review for a subsequent NDA.
 The sponsor of the application may transfer (including by sale) the RPD-PRV to another sponsor.
 The voucher may be further transferred any number of times before the voucher is used, as long as the sponsor making the transfer has not yet submitted the application.
 Congress has extended the RPD-PRV program until September 30, 2020, with potential for vouchers to be granted until 2022.
-This program has been subject to criticism, including by the FDA, and it is possible that even if we obtain approval for AT-007 for the treatment of galactosemia and qualify for a RPD-PRV, the program may no longer be in effect at the time of approval.
-Also, although priority review vouchers may be sold or transferred to third parties, there is no guaranty that we will be able to realize any value if we were to sell a priority review voucher.
+This program has been subject to criticism, including by the FDA.
+As such it is possible that even though we have obtained qualification for a RPD-PRV, the program may no longer be in effect at the time of approval.
+Also, although priority review vouchers may be sold or transferred to third parties, there is no guaranty that we will be able to realize any value if we obtained, and subsequently were able to sell a priority review voucher.